vraravam/natsumi-browser/README.md

 These are the configs you can use to tweak Natsumi Browser.
 If you want to tweak the animation duration and delay, change the variables in the config.css file.

+If you have Natsumi Append installed, most of these can be tweaked through the preferences page.

 ### 🎨 Theming
 - `natsumi.theme.type` (string): Sets the browser theme type.
   - Enter a theme ID from the themes list in the [Features](#features) section.